atiumcache/pure-recipe/README.md

 ## Configuration

 The program will create a `config.yaml` file upon its first run.
+The program should create default settings, placing a `recipe` directory in the user's `Documents` directory.

-Copy and paste the following template into the config file, adding the path to a folder where you want your recipes saved.
+If needed, copy and paste the following template into the config file, changing the path to a folder where you want your recipes saved.

 ### Config Template

 	---
 	directory: '/home/user/Documents/recipes/'
 	time: true
 	yield: true

+Change `time` or `yield` to false if you don't want these options to populate when you save a recipe.

+More settings are planned for the future.

 ## Supported Websites